tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

 No If/then/else
 ~~~~~~~~~~~~~~~

-If/then/else hadn't been invented yet.
-The basic IF was of the form:
+If/then/else hadn't been invented when FORTRAN IV was defined.
+The basic IF
+was of the form:

 .. code:: fortran